We were stumped.

-Captiva has been a favorite of vacationers for decades.
-It’s relaxed vibe, colorful kitsch, good food, water sports, beaches and western-facing sunsets, much of which is in walking distance of each other, made it a popular place for families to make an annual tradition.
+Captiva has been a favorite of vacationers for decades and is a top spot for lovers looking for romantic getaways in Florida .
+It has a relaxed vibe, colorful kitsch, good food, water sports, beaches, and western-facing sunsets, much of which is in walking distance of each other, made it a popular place for families to make an annual tradition.

 Our cruise would take us north through Pine Island Sound, with a stop at Cabbage Key for lunch, followed by some beach time and shelling on Cayo Costa, then back to Captiva.